Beck-sdc/ReviewsAPI/README.md

 1. In the terminal, navigate to the root directory for this repo.
 2. Type "npm install" into terminal.
 3. Rename dbpassword.example.js to dbpassword and enter your postgres password.
 4. Use pg_dump/pg_restore to load databases.
+Make sure username and password are correct, postgres server is connected to port 5432, your server is listening on port 3000, and you have already run a redirect command on Ubuntu to redirect from the public IP port 80 to your port 3000.

 If working with raw data files, load data via the following steps: